Activities and Things to Do

 Multnomah Falls, This falls is one of many that you can see year around here in the northwest.
 The cascading water provides some cooling in the summer and some real beauty in the winter.

-Washington Park area of Portland, this unique are of Portland includes the Oregon Zoo, The International Rose Test Gardens and the Japanese gardens.
+Washington Park is a unique area of Portland and includes the Oregon Zoo, The International Rose Test Gardens and the Japanese Gardens.
 You will not be disappointed with the beauty, the views, and the history of each of these locations.

 For the outdoor enthusiasts, activities in Portland include:

-Hiking – Portland has consistently ranked one of America’s best walking cities.
-Featuring dozens of hiking trails with degrees of difficulty ranging from easy to moderate.
+Hiking – Portland has consistently ranked as one of America’s best walking cities, featuring dozens of hiking trails with degrees of difficulty ranging from easy to moderate.